 May 2007-: Research Professor of Sonic Communication, MARCS Auditory Laboratories (now Institute), University of Western Sydney (Acting Director for many extended periods).
-The University is now called Western Sydney University.
+The University is now called Western Sydney University, and the institute is renamed MARCS Institute for Brain, Behaviour, and Development.

-2009-present: Visiting Researcher at Goldsmiths, University of London, and since 2012, Queen Mary University of London (QMUL), collaborating with Prof Geraint Wiggins and Dr Marcus Pearce, Centre for Digital Music.
+2009-2020: Visiting Researcher at Goldsmiths, University of London, and since 2012, Queen Mary University of London (QMUL), collaborating with Prof Geraint Wiggins and Dr Marcus Pearce, Centre for Digital Music.
 Since 2016, Visiting Professor at QMUL, from 2018 primarily linking with Dr Pearce, as Prof Wiggins moved to Belgium.

-February 2002 - 2007: Vice-Chancellor and President, University of Canberra, ACT 2601, Australia; Professor, University of Canberra.
+February 2002 -2007: Vice-Chancellor and President, University of Canberra, ACT 2601, Australia; Professor, University of Canberra.